NVIDIA-Merlin/models/review/pr-502/_sources/examples/index.md.txt

 Docker containers are available from the NVIDIA GPU Cloud.
 Access the catalog of containers at <http://ngc.nvidia.com/catalog/containers>.

-Depending on which example you want to run, you should use any one of these Docker containers:
+Most example notebooks demonstrate how to use Merlin Models with TensorFlow.

-- [Merlin-Tensorflow-Training](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-tensorflow-training) (contains Merlin Core, Merlin Models, NVTabular and TensorFlow)
+The following container can train a model and perform inference and is capable for all the notebooks:

-- [Merlin-Inference](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-tensorflow-inference) (contains Merlin Core, Merlin Models, Merlin Systems, NVTabular, TensorFlow and Triton Inference Server)
+- [merlin-tensorflow](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-tensorflow) (contains Merlin Core, Merlin Models, Merlin Systems, NVTabular, TensorFlow, and Triton Inference Server)

 Alternatively, you can [install Merlin Models from source](https://github.com/NVIDIA-Merlin/models#installing-merlin-models-from-source) and other required libraries to run the notebooks on your host by following the instructions in the README from the GitHub repository.